ucencode/novelldeas/README.md

-# TypeScript Express PostgreSQL App with Docker and TypeORM
+# Novelldeas

-This is a sample TypeScript Express app with PostgreSQL database and Docker containerization using TypeORM.
+Novelldeas is a web application for book store using typescript and express js.

 ## Installation